tatuylonen/wiktextract/README.md

 **I'm getting very close to releasing 2.0.0 (probably in a few days, finally).
-I'm basically just fixing final bugs, doing final testing, and updating documentation at this point.***
+I'm basically just fixing final bugs, doing final testing, and updating documentation at this point.
+I just needed to make a bit bigger change, so I'm delaying by a few days to get it a bit better tested.
+Current estimated release date around Dec 23.***

 The release won't address everything.
 Especially linkages (hypernyms, hyponyms, etc.) and disambiguation have issues that I'm postponing to